OSI-INC/ATD/readme.md

 Here we instruct ATD to listen for a connection from the computer hosting ATD on port 3000.
 In a browser on the host machine, type "localhost:3000" for the web addres.
-You should see the ATD main page open in your browser, inviting you to submit your client identifier and client secret.
-You can access these in your development or production settings of your app on QBO.
+We should see the ATD main page open in our browser, inviting us to submit our client identifier and secret.
+We can access these in our development or production settings of our app on QBO.
 Copy and paste them into the two entry boxes.
-Your browser will save them to its memory if you permit it to do so.
+Our browser will save them to its memory if we permit it to do so.
+Click "Submit Identifier and Secret" and ATD will store these two strings of characters in its session memory.

-Click "Connect to Company Account" and log into your company's QBO account, selecting the company you'd like to access from a list.
-The interface will present you with a list of available applications as well.
-You should see "ATD" in this list, but we do not find it necessary to select ATD from the list before proceeding.
-At this point, your redirect URI will bring the web server back to the ATD maini page.
-Select Cash or Accrual, specify start and end dates, and click "Submit".
+Click "Connect to Company Account" and ATD takes us to QBO, where we can log into our company's QBO account.
+If our QBO username is associated with more than one company account, QBO will ask us to select the company we would like to access.
+Once we have selected a company, QBO will present us with a list of available applications as well.
+We should see "ATD" among them, but we do not find it necessary to select ATD from the list before proceeding.
+We complete our log-in.
+Our post-authorization URI should bring our browser back to the ATD main page.

-Press "Read Ledger" to have ATD fetch the ledger from your company account.
-Press "write ledger" to write the ledger to your hard drive as a text file.
-Press "List Classes" to get a list of the classes that are defined in your QBO account, along with the identifying numbers that QBO has assigned to each class.
+Specify ledger options: cash or accrual, start date, and end date.
+Press "Submit Ledger Options".
+Now we can press "Read Ledger" and ATD will connect to our QBO company and read the ledger we have specified from the company account.
+We press "write ledger" to write the ledger to our hard drive as a text file.
+We press "List Classes" to get a list of classes defined in our QBO account, along with the identifying numbers that QBO has assigned to each class.

 Each transaction in the ledger has the following columns, arranged in an order dictated by QBO, rather than by how we list them when we ask for them, or how